tulliolo/mobybolt/guide/system/remote-access.md

   by pressing ⬆️ (arrow up) and ⬇️ (arrow down) on your keyboard, you can recall previously entered commands.

 - **Common Linux commands**:
-  For a very selective reference list of Linux commands, please refer to this [guide](https://www.geeksforgeeks.org/linux-commands-cheat-sheet/).
+  For a very selective reference list of Linux commands, please refer to this [guide](https://www.geeksforgeeks.org/linux-commands-cheat-sheet/){: target="_blank"}.

 - **Use admin privileges**:
   Our regular user has no direct admin privileges.